 By the time my masterpiece was ready for a second color, I’d completely lost interest in the project.
 I don’t think I ever completed a single painting that way.

-These Paint by Number Museum kits by Faber Castell aren’t like that.
+These Paint-by-Number Museum kits by Faber Castell aren’t like that.

 Timberdoodle recently sent me this collection to review, and my children were more than happy to try them out.

-I love everything about these kits:
+Six things I love about these Paint-by-Number Museum Art Kits

 1. The canvases are small: